Fabric or other material used to cover the body.

 bellyband') are items of Japanese clothing that cover the stomach.
 They are worn for health and fashion reasons.
 During the ...
 Media related to Haramaki (clothing) at Wikimedia Commons (Articles with short description, Short description matches Wikidata ...

-v t e v t e (Hajong culture, Culture of Meghalaya, Indian clothing, History of Asian clothing, Shawls and wraps, Indian shawls ...
+Indian clothing, History of Asian clothing, Shawls and wraps, Indian shawls and wraps, All stub articles, Clothing stubs, ...
 Hajong girls in traditional clothing.
 Traditional Hajong Clothing.
-Argons with 'bugri phul' (black) and 'chiwar phul' (green) ... and wraps, All stub articles, Clothing stubs, Fashion stubs). ...
+Argons with 'bugri phul' (black) and 'chiwar phul' (green) ...
+Media related to Argon (clothing) at Wikimedia Commons v t e v t e (Articles with short description, Short description matches ...

+For thousands of years and nearly exclusively, most Koreans only wore white clothes.
+They donned colored clothing on special ...
 In Joseon, the clothing which was worn during the Silla period was progressively altered until it became what is now recognized ...
 The Chinese court clothing which were worn in China's Tang dynasty appears to have largely influenced the design of the women's ...
 The Chinese court clothing which were worn in China's Tang dynasty appears to have largely influenced the design of the women's ...
-Chima is a generic term for the skirt worn together with jeogori, or a short jacket in hanbok, Korean traditional clothing.
-It ...

 Clothing brands of Bangladesh, Clothing companies of Bangladesh, Bangladeshi companies established in 2004, All stub articles, ...
 Dubai will be the first overseas outlet to get the clothing line.
 In 2014, Beximco announced the opening of 102 Outlets in ...
 Yellow is a Bangladesh-based fashion brand and clothing retailer owned by Beximco.
 Its corporate headquarters is located at ...
 Dhaka Dynamites Beximco Luxury Lawn was launched in 2014 by Beximco, dedicated only to Women's clothing. ...

 ... is clothing that is interpreted as being in accordance with the teachings of Islam.
 Muslims wear a wide ...
 Secondly, items of clothing associated with men are off limits, just as men are forbidden to wear women's clothing.
 According ...
 Some of them apply only to face-covering clothing such as the burqa, chador, boushiya, or niqab; some apply to any clothing ...
-2019).
-"Clothing".
-The Islamic World: Past and Present.
-Oxford University Press.
-Houissa, Ali.
-"LibGuides: Women in Islam and ...
+Islamic precepts related to modesty (haya) are at the base of Islamic clothing.
+Adherents of Islam believe that it is the ...

 ... is clothing made from materials raised in or grown in compliance with organic agricultural standards.[citation ...
 The technical requirements in terms of certification and origin generally remain same for organic clothing and organic textiles ...
-Organic cotton Organic Baby Products Organic food culture Organic wool Sustainable clothing "Policy Memorandum" (PDF).
-USDA ( ... needed] Organic clothing may be composed of Cotton, Jute, Linen, Silk, Ramie, or Wool.
+Organic cotton Organic food culture Organic wool Sustainable clothing "Policy Memorandum" (PDF).
+USDA (May 20 2011).
+Retrieved ... needed] Organic clothing may be composed of cotton, jute, linen, silk, ramie, or wool.
 In the United States, textiles do not ...

 "What is warehouse clothing stores customer services number? - Kgb Answers".
 Kgbanswers.co.uk.
 13 May 2014.
-Retrieved 15 October ...
+Archived from the ...
 Warehouse was a British clothing retail chain, founded in 1976.
 Warehouse was owned by Aurora Fashions, as were women's fashion ...
 Official website Media related to Warehouse (clothing) at Wikimedia Commons v t e (Articles with short description, Short ...
 Clothing retailers of the United Kingdom, Retail companies established in 1976, Retail companies disestablished in 2020, All ...

 ...
 Company was a retail clothing store at 242 S. Broadway, Downtown Los Angeles.
 Originally from 1926-1964 it was ...
 Three historic public art murals dating from 1984-1985 were painted on the exterior walls of the former Victor Clothing Company ...
 Articles with short description, Short description matches Wikidata, Clothing retailers of the United States, Defunct companies ...